What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 6.png

 This email disclaimer notifies the recipient that replies to this email are not monitored.
-It is designed in such a way that it would manage expectations and potentially send customers to proper channels of their support request.
+It is designed in such a way that it would manage expectations and potentially send customers to the proper channels of their support requests.

 Additionally, it warns recipients not to respond to suspicious messages.
 Instead, it advises them to mail reports of phishing attempts on the given contact email.
 This disclaimer is very important to the customers, as it educates the recipient about the existence of different types of scams and cements the fact that the bank ensures that their information is secured.